cmatKhan/brentlabRnaSeqTools/README.md

 [![Codecov test coverage](https://codecov.io/gh/cmatKhan/brentlabRnaSeqTools/branch/master/graph/badge.svg)](https://codecov.io/gh/cmatKhan/brentlabRnaSeqTools?branch=master)[![R-CMD-check](https://github.com/cmatKhan/brentlabRnaSeqTools/workflows/R-CMD-check/badge.svg)](https://github.com/cmatKhan/brentlabRnaSeqTools/actions)

+# Documentation

+[Click here for the online documentation](https://cmatkhan.github.io/brentlabRnaSeqTools/).
+This is a work in progress, still.
+If there is documentation that you'd like that doesn't exist, please make an issue report.

+The "articles" link in the navbar at the top of the page has some vignettes that will help with some common tasks -- please do look at those, if you are a user of this package.

 # Installation and updating
 The following will both install, and update if there are changes in the repository.
 ```